The Food Security Cluster

 The Food Security Cluster is about enhancing cooperation and partnerships.
 The FSC works directly with its partners and stakeholders that include international NGOs, the Red Cross and Red Crescent Movement, other cluster lead agencies, UN organizations, Governments and Donors.
 Read More

-The global Food Security Cluster is seeking expressions of interest to attend the next Cluster Coordinator Training that will be held in Bangkok, Thailand from 8 until 12 June 2014.
+The global Food Security Cluster is seeking expressions of interest to attend the next Cluster Coordinator Training that will be held in Rome, Italy from 18 until 22 August, 2014.

 1.WFP and UNICEF strategy to scale up nutrition interventions

 Food insecurity in the area northeast of Bossangoa is high and trending towards potential food crisis if the 2014 harvest fails.
 Compared to the region, the area has: